Skip to main content

 Climate And Weather

-The conservation area experiences a humid montane climate with temperatures moderated by elevation, averaging between 15 and 22 degrees Celsius.
-Cloud cover is frequent, particularly during the afternoon when moisture-laden air rising from the Amazon basin condenses as it meets the cooler mountain slopes.
-Annual rainfall is substantial, typically exceeding 2,500 millimeters, with the wettest months from October through March.
-The persistent humidity sustains the cloud forest ecosystem even during drier periods, with fog drip contributing significant additional moisture that supplements rainfall and maintains streamflow in the headwater catchments.
+The conservation area experiences a humid montane climate with temperatures moderated by elevation, with cloud cover frequent, particularly during the afternoon when moisture-laden air rising from the Amazon basin condenses as it meets the cooler mountain slopes.
+Annual rainfall is substantial, with the wettest months from October through March.
+The persistent humidity sustains the cloud forest ecosystem even during drier periods, with fog drip contributing significant additional moisture that supplements rainfall and maintains streamflow in the headwater catchments supplying communities downstream.
+[1]

 Human History